FIVE JEWELS OF WISDOM

 few leaves in his hand.
 Buddha agreed, then said, 'If the leaves in this forest

-represent the sum of all the knowledge that I possess, then I tell you this:
+represent the sum of all the knowledge that I process, then I tell you this:

 All that you need to know to reach enlightenment is contained in these few